reqable/reqable-docs/en-US/changelogs/windows/index.md

 - 🐞 [FIX] The bug that the application window cannot be restored by tapping the tray icon.

 ## v2.4.0 <small><small>*2024-01-12*</small></small>
-- 🚀 [New] Introduce a new secondary proxy feature.
+- 🚀 [NEW] Introduce a new secondary proxy feature.
-- 🚀 [New] Supports drag sorting of working tabs.
+- 🚀 [NEW] Supports drag sorting of working tabs.
-- 🚀 [New] You can select or unselect a search condition for traffic list.
+- 🚀 [NEW] You can select or unselect a search condition for traffic list.
 - 💪 [OPT] The time threshold for triggering drag is reduced from 500ms to 150ms.
 - 💪 [OPT] Supports mouse wheel to control horizontal layout scrolling.
 - 🐞 [FIX] The bug that the generated cURL does not merge cookies.